LucasZhengrui/ShoppingSystem_Lucas/README.md

 > * **5/5/2023** Search feature has been added, but it needs to be updated later.
 >
 > * **5/5/2023** Search feature has been updated, and now, it can be used normally, but the page have some problems.
+>
+> * **5/5/2023** Now, we have deployed the project in render, we could browse it at https://lucass-toys-ecommerce.onrender.com/.